 7 Uses for a USB Stick You Didn’t Know About

-You’ve used USB sticks to transport files between computers and back up files, but there is much more you can do with a USB stick.
+You’ve used USB sticks to transport files between computers and back up files, but you can do much more with a USB stick.

-We’ve all used USB sticks to transport files between computers and back up our files, but there are other cool things you can do with a USB stick.
+We’ve all used USB sticks to transport files between computers and back up our files, but you can do other cool things with a USB stick.
 You can use one to lock and unlock your computer—just like in the movies.

 You can also use a USB flash drive to quickly connect to a wireless network on all your PCs, increase your computer’s performance, or even run a web server—directly from the USB stick itself.